All the essentials of the Brinell hardness tester explained

 A Brinell hardness tester is a machine that is used for measuring the hardness of metal.
 Testers range in size from around 600mm high for the portable ones, to several metres high for the largest ones installed in steelworks.

 Brinell hardness testers all work in the same way; they make an indentation in the metal being tested.
 The diameter of the indentation is then measured and the result of the measurement is put into a formula to calculate the hardness.
+More on the Brinell test can be read here.

 The material to be tested is placed on a level table – known as the anvil – which can usually move up and down to accommodate various sizes of sample.
 It moves up and down on a column that is rigidly mounted to the body of the hardness tester.
 The ‘test head,’ which holds the tungsten carbide ball, then descends onto the material to make the indentation.